 The Anatomy of a Moment

-Let’s take a moment to dissect the photograph above.
+Let’s take a few seconds to dissect the photograph above.

 First, we see the grooms’ father having his own emotional moment in the foreground.
 This is the main focus of the photograph.